metaeducation/ren-c/README.md

 such as Rebol itself.

+## Language Dependencies: C99 (or higher), C++11 (or higher)

+The baseline for building the Ren-C interpreter itself is C99.
+The features it uses that were not defined in C89 are:

+    * __VA_ARGS__ variadic macros,
+    * double-slash comments
+    * declaring variables in the middle of functions
+    * declaring variables in the conditions of for loops

+(Many C89-era compilers could do these things before they were standards, so there's a possibility that Ren-C can be built by pre-C99 systems.)

+While the interpreter sources need C99, the API can be used by C89 client code.
+The calls will be slightly uglier, due to the lack of variadic macros to take care of some of the boilerplate.
+But it should work.

+If you use C++11 to build the sources, then this adds many extremely useful compile-time checks.
+Anyone developing and submitting patches to the system should make sure their changes will compile with C++.

+(C++98 support was included for a while, but it lacks <type_traits> and other features which are required to make the C++ build of any real use beyond what C provides.
+So support for C++98 was ultimately dropped, and if you don't have a C++11 compiler you should just use C99.)

 ## Building

 The system does not require GNU Make, CMake, or any other make tools.
 It only